Crocodile Dundee: Box office

-The film was a sleeper hit, grossing US$328 million and surpassing Mad Max 2 as the highest-grossing Australian film at the worldwide box office.
+The film was a hit, grossing US$328 million and surpassing Mad Max 2 as the highest-grossing Australian film at the worldwide box office.

 Crocodile Dundee opened with a record A$2,047,026 in its first week in Australia.
 It went on to gross A$47,707,045 at the box office in Australia and was the highest-grossing film of all time there after 11 weeks, surpassing E.T.
 The Extra-Terrestrial.
 It was also the highest-grossing film of all time in New Zealand, with a gross of $5.1 million.

 A number of minor changes were made to the film for its US release, where it was released theatrically by Paramount Pictures in September 1986.
 The film debuted at number one, grossing US$8 million in its opening weekend, and it remained at number one for nine weeks.
 It grossed US$174,803,506 at the U.S. and Canadian box office, being the second-highest-grossing film that year for both the studio and at the United States box office.
 Box Office Mojo estimates that the film sold over 46 million tickets in North America.
-The film was the highest-grossing non-American film at the US box office.
+The film was the highest-grossing, non-American film at the US box office.

-It opened in London and Dublin on 12 December 1986 and was the highest-grossing film to open at only one cinema in the West End of London where it grossed £163,990 in its first week at the Leicester Square Theatre, beating the house record.
-Similar to its performance in Australia, by its third week of release the film had broken its own record, increasing its gross at the Leicester Square Theatre to £173,053 for the week.
+It opened in London and Dublin on 12 December 1986 and was the highest-grossing film to open at only one cinema in the West End of London, where it grossed £163,990 in its first week at the Leicester Square Theatre, beating the house record.
+Similar to its performance in Australia, by its third week of release, the film had broken its own record, increasing its gross at the Leicester Square Theatre to £173,053 for the week.
 Its three-week gross of £463,460 was the biggest ever for a cinema in the UK at the time.
-It opened nationwide in the UK on 9 January 1987 where it became number one nationally, where it stayed for eight weeks to become one of the highest-grossing films of all-time with a gross of £20 million.
+It opened nationwide in the UK on 9 January 1987, where it became number one nationally and stayed for eight weeks to become one of the highest-grossing films of all time with a gross of £20 million.
 It was the highest-grossing film of all time in Ireland, with a gross of $2.8 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 89% based on 37 reviews, and an average rating of 6.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 87%, based on 138 reviews, and an average rating of 6.9/10.
 The critics' consensus reads: "Infectiously easygoing charm and a leading man in the role he was born to play help Crocodile Dundee make the most of its familiar fish-out-of-water premise".
 On Metacritic the film has a score of 62 out of 100 based on reviews from 13 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average rating of "B+" on an A+ to F scale.